Academic Research Edition

 5.1 The Containment Paradox

 Any system powerful enough to contain advanced AI must make decisions about what behaviours to permit and forbid.
-But these decisions themselves impose a value system.
-The choice of constraints is a choice of values.
+These decisions encode values.
+The choice of constraints is itself a choice among contested value systems.

-Universal Values: One approach: identify universal values that all humans share and encode these in containment systems.
-Candidates include human flourishing, reduction of suffering, preservation of autonomy.
+Universal values.
+Identifying values that all humans supposedly share.
 The problem: these values are less universal than they appear.

-Minimal Floor: A third approach: encode only a minimal floor of constraints that everyone can accept.
+Minimal floor.
+Encoding only minimal constraints.
 The problem: the floor is not as minimal as it appears.
-What counts as "causing extinction"?
-Edge cases proliferate.

 We cannot solve the pluralism problem.
-But we can identify a meta-principle: whatever values are encoded, the system should preserve humanity's capacity to deliberate about values.
+We can identify a partial resolution: whatever values are encoded, the system should maximise meaningful choice within safety constraints.

 6. The Tractatus Framework: Technical Architecture